A practical guide to sharing love, one bite at a time.

 4. Bring a Snack to a Small Church Gathering

-If your worship group is small, this is a perfect opportunity to feed both stomachs and souls.
+If your worship group is small, this is a perfect opportunity to feed both your friends and your fellowship.

 - A coffee cake, a tray of fruit and cheese, or even lemonade for after service or during a break is always appreciated.